labrassi-mohamed/NEOV-Technical-Test/README.md

 ![alt text](image.png)

 ## Setup Guide
+Jupyter code is available in the`neov-technical-test.ipynb` file, or you can use the python code in the `main.py` file by following these steps:
 ### Step 1: Prepare the Environment
 Run the following commands to set up your environment: